In India, safety always comes first. It comes with an additional cost. How much would you pay for safety and risk free income?

 Equities through Mutual Funds ?

-There are a lot of mutual funds in India, which can be bought online by linking your bank accounts through online portals or going through brokers.
+There are a lot of mutual funds in India, which can be bought online by linking your bank accounts through online trading portals or going through stock brokers.
+Many brokerage firms in India provide mutual fund service through their online trading portals.
 There are large cap, mid cap or small cap focussed funds which invest your money based on the size of companies.
-Also, there are sectorial funds which invest is specific sectors like banking, infrastructure, IT, exports, etc. Debt mutual funds are separate from equity mutual funds, a combination of debt and equity are balanced funds.
+Also, there are sectoral funds which invest is specific sectors like banking, infrastructure, IT, exports, etc. Debt mutual funds are separate from equity mutual funds, a combination of debt and equity are balanced funds.
 Also equity mutual funds are tax efficient and can be used for investment under the Equity Linked Saving Scheme tax deduction plan.

 Risk in Equities ?

 There are two major risks in life; risking too much and risking too little.
 The risk stems from the fact that equities should only be considered as an investment for the long term.
 Any short term outlook is uncertain and generally could end in disappointment or unexpected results.
 As we saw in the example there is no guarantee whether the equity value of your investments will go up or down in the initial few years.